iwpnd/kafka-spark-streaming/readme.md

 ```
 or add `DOCKER_KAFKA_HOST` to `~/.zshenv` and `source ~/.zshenv`.

-that is afterwards used in `docker-compose.yml` to identify the `KAFKA_ADVERTISED_HOST_NAME`.
-Some similar workaround has to exist for Windows users.
+`DOCKER_KAFKA_HOST` is used in `docker-compose.yml` to identify the `KAFKA_ADVERTISED_HOST_NAME`.
+Some similar workaround has to exist for Windows users that also rely on a VM to run Docker.
 For linux I assume you can just set it to `localhost` if you're only running on Kafka node.
 See [github.com/wurstmeister/kafka-docker/wiki/Connectivity](https://github.com/wurstmeister/kafka-docker/wiki/Connectivity).

 ### installation / usage